serveri24h/serveri24h/README.md

 [go to repository](https://github.com/serveri24h/CalendarJournal.git)

-This app provides a text editort which allows keeping track of notes using a calendar interface, which has been usefull notekeeping method at least for me.
+This repository provides a text editor app which allows keeping track of notes using a calendar interface, which has been usefull notekeeping method at least for me.
 The GUI was programmed using PyQt5 library and database for the notes was implemented using sqlite library.

 <img src="calendar-journal-demo.png" width="65%"/>